Henry Sy Sr. Hall: History

 The construction of the building broke ground in January 2020 coinciding with the opening of the sesquicentennial celebration of the Faculty of Medicine Surgery (FMS).
 The building was initially named as Saints Cosmas and Damian Simulation and Research Building, after the patron saints of the faculty.

 In October 2022, the faculty launched the Go Further: Beyond 150 Years – A Capital Campaign project that would fund the educational development, scholarships, and the building's construction.
 The Anargyroi: FMS Foundation, Inc. (AFI) headed the project, which sought to raise ₱1.2 billion in funds.

 The topping off of the building was held on October 7, 2023.
 It was inaugurated on September 28, 2024 by the SM Foundation to commemorate Sy Sr.’s centennial.

 Building

 The hall has dedicated floors for the faculty's research centers, graduate programs, and the Ethics Review Board.
 It also houses the Eduardo Gotamco Tan Study Hall, which is an alternative study space for medicine students.

 The seven-story building was designed by Rodolfo Ventura, the dean of the UST College of Architecture and the principal architect of C.A.
 Ventura and Partners.

+It also features the CME auditorium on the seventh floor.